-Use clear and concise language

-When explaining tasks to VET learners, it's important to use language that is easy to understand.
+Use clear and concise language When explaining tasks to VET learners, it's important to use language that is easy to understand.
 Avoid jargon or complex terminology unless necessary and focus on using clear and concise language to convey your message effectively.
 In the next example, a creation of a learning scenario is suggested to VET learners that are coursing a VET childcare course.
-Example: Please create a learning scenario of a hands-on activity for kindergarden kids about how to save water.
-Provide step-by-Break down the task into smaller, manageable steps.
-This approach helps step instructions learners understand the sequence of actions required to complete the task.
+Example : Please create a learning scenario of a hands-on activity for kindergarden kids about how to save water.
+Break down the task into smaller, manageable steps.
+This approach helps learners understand the sequence of actions required to complete the task.
 Use bullet points or numbering to highlight each step clearly.
-Example: Create an introduction about water saving. • Create a discussion moment after the introduction, where the kindergarten learners can express their opinion. • Carefully describe the hands-on activity about saving water.
+Example: Create an introduction about water saving.
+Create a discussion moment after the introduction, where the kindergarten learners can express their opinion.
+Carefully describe the hands-on activity about saving water.
 Create a conclusion moment after the hands-on activity. after the introduction.
-Demonstrate the Text or visual demonstrations can be highly effective in helping learners tasks understand and remember tasks.
+Text or visual demonstrations can be highly effective in helping learners understand and remember tasks.
 Example: 1.
 Introduction: Gather the children in a circle and begin showing them pictures or illustrations related to water, such as rivers, oceans and life on water.
-2. Discussion: Discuss with them the importance of water and why it is
+Discussion: